centre-for-language-evolution/simlang2021/index.md

 - Fridays, 9am-11am

 The drop-in labs happen on Teams, you can drop in at any time during these hours and ask questions, get help with the programming practicals, or just hang out.
 You can come as much or as little as you want: we'll be sad if we never see you, but you'll probably be sad if you see us too much.

+### Chat on Teams

+In addition to asking questions in lectures and drop-in labs, we will set up channels on Teams for you to ask questions.
+If you have a question that you can't ask live, Teams (rather than email) is our preferred way for you to get in touch.

 ## Assessment